-- 1) the personal property has been made available to other College departments and local government units; and - 2) when the current market value per item is deemed to be less than \$1000, the College may establish a selling price, schedule and advertise a sale date, and sell to the first qualified bidder meeting the sales terms; or - 3) when the current value per item is deemed to exceed \$1,000 the personal property must be offered for competitive written bid and be advertised, or be offered for sale at public auction.
+- 1) the personal property has been made available to other College departments and local government units when deemed appropriate; and - 2) when the current market value per item is deemed to be less than \$1000, the College may establish a selling price, schedule and advertise a sale date, and sell to the first qualified bidder meeting the sales terms; or

+- 3) when the current value per item is deemed to exceed \$1,000 the personal property must be offered for competitive written bid and be advertised, or be offered for sale at public auction. - 4) When the personal property is deemed relevant to students enrolled in a certificate or degree program, the College may sell directly to students prior to making the sale available to the public.